Every year in the United States, about 275,000 people are admitted to the hospital for acute pancreatitis.

 Treatments of Pancreatic Diseases

 Treatment for pancreatitis depends on how serious it is.
-For mild acute pancreatitis, treatment includes pain medication, bowel rest (not eating for a day or two), and plenty of fluids to prevent dehydration.
+Treatment includes pain medication, bowel rest (not eating for a day or two), and plenty of fluids to prevent dehydration for mild acute pancreatitis.

 With severe acute pancreatitis, you typically need to be admitted to the hospital for IV fluids, antibiotics, nutrition, and even surgery.
-People who have severe pancreatitis are at the most risk for organ failure and shock.
+People with severe pancreatitis are at the most risk for organ failure and shock.

 Diagnosis of Pancreatic Diseases

-To diagnose pancreatic disease, your doctor will first perform a physical exam and ask detailed questions about your health history.
+Your doctor will first perform a physical exam and ask detailed questions about your health history to diagnose pancreatic disease.